 For most home owners, rodent control is a major concern.
-Generally, when folks hear the term rodent, the image of a mouse or maybe even a rat immediately jumps to mind.
-The truth is, the rodent family comprises a large number of mammals, some of whom have much less negative connotations associated with them, however that does not make them any less of an annoyance.
+Generally, when people hear the term rodent, the image of a mouse or maybe even a rat immediately jumps to mind.
+The truth is, the rodent family consists of a large number of mammals, some of whom have much less negative connotations associated with them, however that does not make them any less annoying.
 The primary, identifying characteristic of all rodents is that they have a set of continuously growing incisors in both the lower and upper jaws.
 These teeth must constantly be “manicured” short by gnawing and chewing on things.

-Small rodents, like mice, can fir through cracks as small as 1/4 inch wide.
-Mice in particular will also be able to climb and can jump as large as 12 inches.
-Because of this, it is essential that you inspect the exterior of your home regularly, to make sure that there aren’t any cracks or cracks out there for mice to enter through.
-All windows and doors should be paid for by a tight fitting metal screen, and all of chimneys, fans and vents must also be covered by a mesh screen, in order to prevent rodents from gaining entry.
+Small rodents, like mice, can fit through cracks as small as 1/4 inch wide.
+Mice in particular will also be able to climb and can jump as long as 12 inches.
+Because of this, it is essential that you inspect the exterior of your home regularly, to make sure that there aren’t any cracks out there for mice to enter through.
+All windows and doors should be secured with a tight fitting metal screen, and all of chimneys, fans and vents must also be covered by a mesh screen, in order to prevent rodents from gaining entry.

 Though many people think that having a cat or a dog would be effective Pest Experts.
 The fact is that the best approach to keep rodents under control is to remain vigilant in your efforts to keep your house free of them.
 Keep garbage in receptacles that mice and rats can’t break into and be sure that you clean up all crumbs.
 It is much easier to keep rodents out than it is to get them out when they’re there!